casper-network/docs/source/docs/casper/dapp-dev-guide/calling-contracts.md

 **Example:**

-In this example, call a contract identified by a stored contract package hash and a version number.
+In this example, we call a contract identified by a stored contract package hash and a version number.
 The entry point invoked is "counter-inc", also from the [Counter Contract Tutorial](/dapp-dev-guide/tutorials/counter/index.md).

 ```bash
 casper-client put-deploy \